material-admin/doc-material-components/button-examples/iOS/ios-button-example.md

 ### Install `MDCButtons`

-Before using the `MDCButtons` API to implement its variants you must install `MCDButtons`.
+Before using the `MDCButtons` API to implement its types you must install `MCDButtons`.
 In your source files import the component, and then apply your theme:
 1. Install `MDCButtons`
    * Use CocoaPods to install `MDCButtons`
      1. Add the following line to your `Podfile`: